gritzko/ron/uuid.md

     .... ....  .... ....  .... ....  .... ....

 `ss` bits stand for the "scheme" of the RON UUID.  `vvvv` stand for "variety" within the scheme.
-For example, scheme: event timestamp `10`, variety: RFC4122 epoch `0010`.
+For example, scheme: event timestamp `10`, variety: RFC 4122 epoch `0010`.

 The codes for schemes and their varieties: